shrikantborole/RabbitMQ.Explore/RabbitMQ.Explore/ConfigFile/ReadMe.txt

 B) In case if you are setting the property:
 	ssl_options.fail_if_no_peer_cert = false, then
-	set the  "MTLSEnabled": "false" in appsetting.config else true
+	set the  "MTLSEnabled": "false" in appsetting.config else true set the "SSLEnabled": "true" in appsetting to test it with SSL Enabled setup.